780 Rand Road Affordable Housing Development

 In the autumn of 2020 the City contracted with Leland Consulting Group, DDV Consulting and Urbsworks to prepare a development strategy for the site and a developer solicitation.
 Goals were established by the city council, and the consultant team met with stakeholders before preparing four preliminary development alternatives.

-In the spring of 2021 a StoryMap and a brief survey were used to obtain public feedback, and development alternatives were then refined for use in the developer solicitation documents.
-While these development concepts are helpful and informative, the City is expecting a development team will employ its creativity and development expertise to site- and building design, housing affordability, financing and deal structuring, and other issues.
+In the spring of 2021 a StoryMap and a brief survey were used to obtain public feedback, and the preliminary development alternatives were refined for use in developer-solicitation documents.

 The City of Hood River purchased the property in January 2020 for $1.2M.
 The Oregon Business Development Department granted $410,000 for the purchase and the remainder was financed by the City.
 Construction Excise Tax is a repayment source, and other funding sources include local, state and other community partners.